 A good example of a strong medical malpractice failure to diagnose case would be a breast cancer scenario.
 If a yearly mammogram result suspects malignant findings and orders the treating physician to perform further testing such as magnification, spot compression, MLO projection views, and or sonogram, and the doctor neglects to do so.
 The patient, understanding everything to be fine, does nothing, and waits for her next 6 month or even worse, 1 year follow up appointment.
 At the next follow up, stage III cancer is found via biopsy.
 The patient now needs a mastectomy, chemotherapy, and radiation.
 This is usually a very strong malpractice case because an oncological expert can testify that had the cancer been found one year earlier, no surgery, no radiation, and no chemotherapy would have been needed.
 It could have been treated.
 Now that the cancer has been allowed to fester and grow for nearly one year, much more invasive measures are needed and the patient stands the risk of losing her life.

 We provide medical malpractice legal consultation absolutely free.
-You can contact us at our new york offices given below
+You can contact us at (855) NY MED MAL or visit our new york offices given below

-We Handle various types of Medical Malpractice Cases including:-
+We Handle various types of Med-Mal Cases including:-